 School behaviour policy

-The policy should also say what the school does to prevent bullying.
+- what the school does to prevent bullying

-You can ask the school for a copy of the policy document.
+You can ask the school for a copy of their behaviour policy document.

-Schools can punish pupils if they behave badly.
+Schools can sanction (sometimes called punish) pupils if they misbehave.

 - a letter home

-If you disagree with the way your child’s been punished, first talk to the headteacher.
+If you disagree with the way your child’s been sanctioned, first talk to the headteacher.
 If you’re not satisfied, ask for a copy of the complaints procedure.